stonith404/pocket-id/docs/jellyfin.md

 ![img2.png](imgs/jelly_fin_img2.png)

 4. Under <i>Roles</i>, type the name of the group you want to use. **Note:** This must be the group name, not the label.
-Double-check in Pocket-ID, as an incorrect name will lock users out.
+Double-check in Pocket ID, as an incorrect name will lock users out.
 5. Skip every field until you reach the **Role Claim** field, and type `groups`.
    > This step is crucial if you want to manage users through groups.
 6. Repeat the above step under **Request Additional Scopes**.
 This will pull the group scope during the sign-in process; otherwise, the previous steps won’t work.